-Examples of staff involved in the service or supply of liquor-
+Examples of staff involved in the service or supply of liquor bartenders, glass collectors, floor hostesses or room service staff

 - (2) However, the condition mentioned in subsection (1)(b) does not apply to a licence, in relation to a person who becomes a member of staff of the licensed premises after the commencement of this section, until 30 days after the person becomes a member of the staff. - (3) Subject to subsection (2), it is a condition of a licensee's licence that the licensee must- - (a) keep a copy of the training course certificates held by persons mentioned in subsection (1); and - (b) make each copy kept under paragraph (a) available for inspection by an investigator at the premises.